The

 light, the day, and the seasons.
 (5)

-legend, after the sun set in the evening, it passed
+According to legend, after the sun set in the

-circuit through he underworld the Sun 'God was
+night.
+On his circuit through he underworld the Sun

-color black, both of which were associated with the
+jaguar and the color black, both of which were

 Thus when the Sun